DeannaGelbart/search-by-color/README.md

 $ mogrify -resize 200x200 -background '#eeeeee' -gravity center -extent 200x200 -format jpg -quality 75 -path thumbs *.jpg *.JPG
 ```

-This webapp uses its own search code, but it relies on TinEye to extract the colors from the images ahead of time.
-You can extract the colors like this:
+This webapp uses its own search code, but it relies on TinEye to extract the dominant colors from the images ahead of time.
+You must have a TinEye API subscription for this.
+Rename config/autoload/local.php.dist to config/autoload/local.php, and place your TinEye API username and password there.
+You can then extract the colors with the following command.
+This data is stored in a CSV file in the ZF2 data folder.
 ```
 for i in public/img/art/thumbs/*jpg ;  do php public/index.php console extract-colors $i >> data/extracted-colors.csv; done
 ```